akabhowmick/recipe-sharing-app-2.0/README.md

 4. View all recipes
 5. Users can delete and update their recipes
 6. For all recipes, the users can upload and display their unique images
+7. Users can post comments, and edit and delete their comments
+8. Users can select their favorite to store and access easily

 ## Backend Setup